cbonello/take_home_projects/Stopwatch/step1/README.md

 I chose a design from
 [Rahmat Raditya](https://dribbble.com/shots/11164774-Clock-Apps-Design-Exploration)
 because I like the color scheme.
-But I am not planning to replicate the design.
-I'll keep things simple.
+But I am not planning to replicate it and keep things simple.

 ![Design](./media/design.png?raw=true "Design")